Deciphering the explosion mechanism of Type Ia SNe using their remnants II: a deep dive into double detonations with SNR 0509-67.5: Results

 \subsection{Trends in \los and \lofe of double detonation SNRs: implications for SNR 0509-67.5}

 In Fig~\ref{fig:l0_vs_t}, we plot the time evolution of \los (top panel) and \lofe (bottom panel) for all of our models.
 The general trend of $l_0$ decreasing with time is observed.
 In addition, all $l_0$ values asymptote to a minimum at late times, as also noted by \cite{Mandal+2024ApJ}.
 We also overlay the panels with the most likely range of \los and \lofe for 0509 (as obtained in Section~\ref{subsec:ps_0509}), along with the possible range of dynamical age ($t_D$) of 0509, which has to be calculated using estimates of its age and Sedov time ($T_c$).
 The age of 0509 is estimated to be $400\pm120$ years from light echo modeling \citep{Rest+2005Nature}.
-The Sedov time is calculated assuming an ejecta mass of $1M_{\odot}$, an explosion energy of $1.5\times10^{51}$ ergs and ambient number density of $0.4\,\mathrm{cm}^{-3}$, as suggested by \cite{Seitenzahl+2019PhRvL} on the basis of shock dynamics and emission measures observed in 0509.
-Using these values in Eqn.~\ref{eq:dynamical_age}, we obtain a range of $t_D=0.43-0.80$.
+A range of values for the Sedov time are calculated using the ejecta masses and the explosion energies of our SNR models, as provided in Table~\ref{table:sn_models}.
+This calculation also requires a value for the ambient density, which is taken to be $0.4\,\mathrm{cm}^{-3}$, following \cite{Seitenzahl+2019PhRvL}.
+Using the range of age and Sedov time estimates for 0509, we find its dynamical age to be in the range $t_D=0.37-0.84$.

 The top panel of Fig.~\ref{fig:l0_vs_t} shows that the asymptotic value of \los at late times is dependent upon the core mass.
 Models with lower core mass (M0803 and 0805; dashed lines) exhibit a lower asymptotic value of \los in comparison to higher core mass models.
 In other words, lower core mass models tend to form larger IME clumps in comparison to their higher core mass counterparts.
 This trend is not monotonic, since the asymptotic value of \los for the model M0903 is found to be greater than the same for the M10xx models, but a stark difference is found between the models with core mass above and below $0.8M_{\odot}$.
 In contrast, \los isn't found to be sensitive to the mass of the He shell.